 Below is the second Lehmann tribute.
-The first one was originally available on Arabesque records CD but is now offered as MP3 downloads.
+The first one was originally available on an Arabesque records CD but is now available second hand from such places as Ebay.
 It includes spoken and sung tributes by Grace Bumbry, Beaumont Glass, Kurt Ollmann, Lotfi Mansouri, Jennifer Larmore, Paul Sperry, Dalton Baldwin, Marcella Reale, Mildred Miller, Wolfgang Holzmair, Luba Tcheresky, Judith Kellock, Norman Mittelmann, Marni Nixon, Nathalie Stutzmann, Christoph Prégardien, Alice Marie Nelson, Lois Alba, Juliane Banse and Speight Jenkins.

 The generosity of all of those mentioned above (and their pianists) and the following artists, singers, pianists, speakers, and in many cases, the recording engineers, in giving of their time and talent with no payment, is beyond comprehension.
 If it weren’t for their respect for Lotte Lehmann, the first tribute, as well as the following one would never have been possible.
 My thanks to all participants!

 One of Lehmann’s final students was Jeannine Altmeyer, who went on to an international career, specializing in the Wagner heroines that she studied with Lehmann.
 Her Bayreuth years have been well documented on DVD, but her dedication to song is less recognized.
 In the following performance (made especially for this tribute) of Schubert’s Gretchen am Spinrade with Val Underwood, piano, you’ll hear Jeannine’s complete involvement with every aspect of the words of Goethe and Schubert’s setting.
 Here is the translation.